Executive Director Capacity Building Program

 Data Analysis

-1. Financial growth: The position is expected to be self-sustaining in 3 years; and additional revenue should be generated in order to increase the number of students at the center for both after-school and summer programs.
+1. Financial growth: The position was expected to be self-sustaining in 3 years; with additional revenue generated in order to increase the number of students at the center for both after-school and summer programs.

-2. Improved governance: The position is expected to improve board governance and participation; and to develop organizational processes to ensure a more efficient organization.
+2. Improved governance: The position was expected to improve board governance and participation; and to develop organizational processes to ensure a more efficient organization.

-3. Strategic growth: With increased resources and improved organization, we expect the Empowerment Center to scale in size and programmatic activities over time.
+3. Strategic growth: With increased resources and improved organization, we hoped to see the Empowerment Center scale in size and programmatic activities over time.

-2. Modified the physical structure, which will allow the Center to expand from 30 to 45 students, increasing capacity significantly.
+2. Modified the physical structure, which allowed the Center to expand from 30 to 45 students, increasing capacity significantly.
+The Empowerment Center maintained a full cohort of 45 students in their summer programing for both calendar years 2024 and 2025.
+Thus, for summer programming, the Center earned a health score of “green.”

-• Closing out the second year, the Empowerment Center increased its cumulative organizational revenue ($303K vs previous pre-program annual budget of $40K).
-The goal for the end of 2022 was $230K, thus earning a “green” health score.
+6. At the end of Year-4 (program end), the Empowerment Center increased its cumulative organizational revenue to $741K.
+The goal for the end of Year-4 was $630K, earning a “green” health score.